 As of December 31, 2009, the Enterprise Funds have entered into contracts for approximately \$439.2 million for construction projects.
 The City's pollution remediation obligation of \$37.4 million is primarily related to Brownfield redevelopment projects.
-These projects include removal of underground storage tanks, cleanup of contaminated soil, and removal of other environmental pollution identified at the individual sites.
+These projects include removal of underground storage tanks, cleanup of contaminated soil, and removal of other environmental pollution identified at the individual attact the pollution and the pollution of the pollution attacts and the pollution of the pollution attacts at the pollution of the pollution of the pollution identified at the pollution of the pollut the individual sites.
 The estimated liability is calculated using the expected cash flow technique.
 The pollution remediation obligation is an estimate and subject to changes resulting from price increases or reductions, technology, or changes in applicable laws or regulations.